-Recommendation 5.1: Disclosure and communications policy.
+5.1 Disclosure and Communications Policy

-The Company has adopted a Continuous Disclosure Policy to ensure compliance with the continuous disclosure requirements of the ASX Listing Rules and the Corporations Act 2001.
-The Policy sets out the rules and procedures for ASX information disclosure, the responsibility of the Board, senior executives and staff to ensure that price sensitive information is identified, reviewed by management and disclosed to the ASX in a timely, clear and objective manner and that all information provided to the ASX is posted on the Company's website as soon as possible after its disclosure to ASX.
+The Board has adopted a Continuous Disclosure Policy to ensure compliance with the continuous disclosure requirements of the ASX Listing Rules and the Corporations Act.
+The Policy sets out the rules and procedures for ASX information disclosure, the responsibility of the Board, senior executives and staff to ensure that price sensitive information is identified, reviewed by management and disclosed to the ASX in a timely, clear and objective manner.
+The Policy also ensures that all information provided to the ASX is posted on the Company's website as soon as possible after its disclosure to the ASX.

-The Company Secretary manages the Company's compliance with its continuous disclosure obligations and is responsible for communications with, and coordinating disclosure of information to the ASX.
+The Company Secretary manages the Company's compliance with its continuous disclosure obligations and is responsible for communications with, and coordinating disclosure of information to, the ASX.

-Directors receive copies of all announcements released to the ASX and copies of announcements, including related information, such as financial statements and public presentations, and are aware of and accountable for the Company's compliance with regard to continuous disclosure.
+Directors receive copies of all announcements released to the ASX and copies of related information, such as financial statements and public presentations, and are aware of and accountable for, the Company's compliance with regard to continuous disclosure.
 A copy of the Continuous Disclosure Policy is available on the Company's website under Corporate Governance.